 The health care field uses huge amounts of data and increasingly relies on informatics and analytics to provide accurate, efficient health services.
 AI tools can help improve patient outcomes, save time, and even help providers avoid burnout by:

 Analyzing data from users’ electronic health records through machine learning to provide clinical decision support and automated insights

 Integrating an AI system that predicts the outcomes of hospital visits to prevent readmissions and shorten the time patients are kept in hospitals

 Capturing and recording provider-patient interactions in exams or telehealth appointments using natural-language understanding

 Integrate AI and Machine Learning into Your Company

 The online Artificial Intelligence executive certificate program, offered through the Fu Foundation School of Engineering and Applied Science at Columbia University, prepares you with the skills and insights to drive AI strategy and adoption across your organization.

 With courses that address algorithms, machine learning, data privacy, robotics, and other AI topics, this non-credit program is designed for forward-thinking team leaders and technically proficient professionals who want to gain a deeper understanding of the applications of AI.
-You can complete the program in 9 to 18 months while continuing to work.
+You can complete the program in 18 months while continuing to work.